seabbs/EstZoonoticTB/README.md

 #> #   prop_rural <dbl>, cattle <int>, cattle_per_head <dbl>
 ```

+See the package vignettes for details.

 ## Shiny dashboard

+*Work in progress*

 To explore the package functionality in an interactive session, or to
 investigate Zoonotic TB without having to code extensively in R, a shiny